Dig Deeper with Waste Optima’s Blog Posts

 Derek Michaelis Derek Michaelis

-Bounded Awareness
+Avoiding Bounded Awareness in Industrial Recycling

 In psychology and behavioral economics, the term “bounded awareness” refers to the phenomenon where individuals or organizations fail to notice critical information that’s available to them—often because their attention is overly focused elsewhere.
 It’s not about ignorance or incompetence.
 It’s about natural limits in human attention, perception, and mental bandwidth.